-Note 1: Data for Japan represent the average weighted maturity of outstanding General Bonds including Treasury Bills and excluding Financing Bills.

-Data for other countries include short-term (one-year and shorter) bills.
+Note 1: Data for Japan represent the average weighted maturity of outstanding General Bonds including Treasury Bills (TBs) and excluding Financing Bills (FBs).
+Data for other countries include short-term (one-year and shorter) bills

 Note 2: Data are calculated on a stock basis.
-Non-marketable bonds are excluded.
+Non-marketable bonds are excluded

-Note 3: Data for each year are as of March next year for Japan alone and as of December for other countries.
+Note 3: Data for each year are as of the end of March of the following year for Japan alone and as of the end of December for other countries.

-(Sources) OECD, Relevant countries' debt management authorities
+(Sources) OECD, Websites of the respective countries' debt management authorities